CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Implementation Details

-\paragraph{Latent scaling factor $\kappa$.} Stage~II performs diffusion in the VAE latent space under the convention that the clean latent has near-unit scale.
+After Stage~I converges, we calibrate a global latent scaling factor $\kappa$ and keep it fixed throughout Stage~II training and inference.
+Stage~II performs diffusion in the VAE latent space under the convention that the clean latent has near-unit scale.
 After single-band conversion and fine-tuning, the latent magnitude may drift, so we re-estimate a global scale $\kappa$ after Stage~I:

 where $E(\cdot)$ and $D(\cdot)$ are the VAE encoder and decoder.